-For more information, please join us for an upcoming FREE webinar.
-If you have additional questions or concerns about avoiding formal probate, contact an experienced Annapolis probate attorney at Sinclair Prosser Gasior by calling (410) 573-4818 to schedule an appointment.
+For more information, please join us for an upcoming FREE seminar.
+If you have additional questions or concerns about probate or trust administration, contact an experienced Annapolis Estates and Trusts attorney at Sinclair Prosser Gasior by calling (410) 573-4818 to schedule an appointment.